These are my favorite small cities in California. Here’s why you’ll love them, too.

 Insider Tip: If hitting the slopes and you don’t have your own skis or snowboard, rent your equipment in downtown Big Bear Lake or at a rental shop in San Diego or LA the night before – you’ll save lots of time not having to wait in the long rental line at the ski resort.

 What to Pack: Lightweight winter gear if skiing or snowboarding.
 There may be snow on the ground, but often a lot of it is manmade and the days can still get warm.
-I like this and this for snowboarding in Big Bear.
 And don’t forget goggles or sports sunglasses.
 You’ll want the latter in summer, too, when paddling around the lake.

 Top Attraction: The Danish architecture – walk around to get a close-up look at it.